Expand the section navigation mobile menu

 EL 6684 Introduction to Academic Affairs

 The purpose of this course is to provide an introduction to academic affairs in postsecondary education.
 Guided by the question of what is higher education's purpose, the course will examine pedagogy, curriculum, and learning, current topics of contention in the field, and the role of academic governance and leaderhsip in shaping students' experiences.
 Content in this area will contribute to theoretical and intellectual understandings of student learning as a holistic endeavor.
-Grounded in social justice and equity, the couse will challenge confentional wisdom and approaches to academic affairs, aiding in practitioners' ability to create transformative educational environments for all students.
+Grounded in social justice and equity, the course will challenge confentional wisdom and approaches to academic affairs, aiding in practitioners' ability to create transformative educational environments for all students.

 EL 6900 / ED 7900 Current Topics in Higher Education